Julien-CharlesC/dix/README.md

 The server will be available at [http://localhost:5000](http://localhost:5000) by default.

 ## Usage
-- Open your browser and go to [http://localhost:5000](http://localhost:5000)
+- Host the service on a server and redirect to [http://localhost:5000](http://localhost:5000)
 - Create a new table or join an existing one
 - Share the table URL with friends to play together
-- You can also play with a Random bot (more to come) if there are empty seats
+- You can also play with a Random bot (more bots in the futur) if there are empty seats

 ## Project Structure
 - `main.py` — FastAPI entrypoint